Francis BACON (1909-1992)

 Around 1960 his desires change.
 It is the good life in Soho.
 He interprets the ugliness of his friends through the photos by John Deakin.
 His Popes are becoming rarer.

 Francis only knew Velazquez's Innocent X from chromos, but he appreciates that the color palette contributes greatly to the psychological effect.
 Seated Figure, oil on canvas 153 x 119 cm painted in 1960, is more directly inspired by Velazquez for the petrified position of the character and for its new dominant red.
-It was sold for $ 45M including premium by Christie's on November 12, 2014.
+It was sold for $ 45M by Christie's on November 12, 2014.

 An oil on canvas 198 x 142 cm painted in 1962 is even more explicit.
 The title, Study from Innocent X, even lost the ambiguity that Francis loved so much.
 The composition is enlarged compared to Velazquez and to Seated Figure, staging the whole scene in an empty room.
 The curled-up man is locked with his seat in the filiform cage that Francis used to display humans to monkeys.

-Study from Innocent X was sold for $ 53M including premium by Sotheby's on May 15, 2007, lot 22.
+Study from Innocent X was sold for $ 53M by Sotheby's on May 15, 2007, lot 22.

-2017 SOLD for $ 52M including premium
+2017 SOLD for $ 52M by Christie's

 At the turn of the 1960s the art world is demanding changes.
 Abstraction has taken up too much space and cancels the psychological observation.
 Francis Bacon then enjoys the top level of fame to such an extent that his sado-masochistic impulses are reversed : after Peter Lacy's death, Francis desires to dominate a young male muse.